 I got to a point where I felt that my networking and job search and all those things I thought must be my next steps were taking me away from what the work I felt I was meant to do in this lifetime.

 I believe that when you choose to do the work of processing a loss, you are giving yourself a gift.
-I also designed the healing kit to help you identify the gifts you gave to yourselves during a particular relationship.
+I also designed the gift boxes to help you identify the gifts you gave to yourselves during a particular relationship.
 Consequently, I felt that offering the tool in a gift box was an important part of the product and the user’s experience.

 Yes!
 As I thought about the transition from loss and feeling whole again, I began to think about all of my major life transitions.
 Each one began to make sense when I thought about what I had gained from each and every experience.